joshfrench/om-wiki-fork/Documentation.md

   ...)
 ```

-Given a component and a reference cursor have the component observe
+Given a component and a reference cursor, have the component observe
 the reference cursor for any data changes.
 Evaluates to the given reference cursor.

 ## Macros